First Internet Bank mortgage review

 First Internet Bank reviews and complaints

-First Internet Bank is accredited by the Better Business Bureau (BBB), which awards it an A+ rating for closing all six customer complaints in the last three years.
-As for customer reviews on the BBB, the bank has 4.6 out of 5 stars with only five reviews.
+On the Better Business Bureau (BBB), it has an A+ rating for closing six customer complaints in the last three years.
+As for customer reviews on the BBB, the bank has 3.4 out of 5 stars with only five reviews as of October 2021.

 Pros and cons of First Internet Bank